SyedSajjadHaider/Student_result/Readme.txt

-Purpose to learn OPENPYXL module of python
+Purpose is to learn OPENPYXL module of python

 student_data_input.py

-This is script takes input from user as NAME ROLL-NO AND MARKS finally creates  a excel sheet of all the data
+This script takes input from user as NAME ROLL-NO AND MARKS and creates  a excel sheet of all the data

 student_result.py

-This sheet creates 'result excel sheet' ,where student name and final result is shown
+This script creates 'result excel sheet' ,where student name and final result is shown